-Sunday 9th July sees the start of the 12 week countdown to the Ealing Half Marathon 2018 which is again supported by the Ealing Eagles.
+Monday 8th July sees the start of the 12 week countdown to the Ealing Half Marathon 2019 which is again supported by Ealing Eagles.

 For all those running it we have a whole host of bits and bobs to get you firstly to the start line and then onwards to the finish line (hopefully with a smile on your face!).
 There is a Facebook group for all things EHM.
 Find other people to train with, have some friendly/competitive banter, and share your tips on how to train.

-We’ve put together a programme of training sessions for the next 12 weeks so there should be plenty of options for you to include in your own training.
+Ealing Eagles will continue to offer a range of training sessions over the EHM training period so there should be plenty of options for you to include in your own training.
 Because of the number of options on offer, we haven’t attempted to write training plans for all the conceivable choices of sessions that would be available.
 Instead, here are some thoughts on how to put together your own training plan.

 · Rest days are as important as running days to allow your body to recover from the stress of the training days and so heal stronger to increase your fitness